-Born on October 8, 1970, in Cambridge, Massachusetts, Matt Damon's acting career took off after starring in and writing 1997's Good Will Hunting with friend Ben Affleck.
+Matt Damon is an American actor whose career took off after starring in and writing 1997's Good Will Hunting with friend Ben Affleck.
 The duo won an original screenplay Oscar for the project.
 Damon has since acted in a wide range of movies, including the popular Ocean's Eleven series and the Jason Bourne thrillers.
 Other major projects on his roster have included The Talented Mr. Ripley, The Adjustment Bureau, Behind the Candelabra and the Golden Globe-winning blockbuster The Martian, directed by Ridley Scott.

 Matthew Paige Damon was born on October 8, 1970, in Cambridge, Massachusetts.
 His father, Kent, worked in finance and real estate, while his mother, Nancy, was a professor in early childhood education.
-He has one brother, Kyle, who is three years his senior, with their parents divorcing during Damon's toddler years.
+He has one brother, Kyle, who is three years his senior.
+Damon's parents divorced when he was a toddler.

 At 10 years old, Damon met a guy from two blocks down the road: Ben Affleck.
-The pair became bosom buddies.
-They played baseball (both are die-hard Boston Red Sox fans) and the fantasy game Dungeons and Dragons as well as attending movie double-features together.
-They also both attended the Cambridge Rindge & Latin School, a public high school with many notable alumni, including poet E.E.
+The pair became fast friends.
+They played baseball (both are die-hard Boston Red Sox fans) and the fantasy game Dungeons and Dragons, and enjoyed catching movie double-features together.
+They both attended the Cambridge Rindge & Latin School, a public high school with many notable alumni, including poet E.E.
 Cummings, composer Leroy Anderson and basketball star Patrick Ewing.
 In high school, Damon developed a passion for acting.

-Damon studied English at Harvard but left early to pursue his acting career.
+Damon studied English at Harvard University but left early to pursue his acting career.
 Having made his big-screen debut in 1988's Mystic Pizza at 18 years old, he went on to gain starring roles in The Rainmaker (1997) and Good Will Hunting (1997), for which he shared an original screenplay Academy Award with co-star Affleck.
-The Gus Van Sant directed Hunting tells the story of an M.I.T. janitor, as played by Damon, who is in fact a gifted mathematician.
+The Gus Van Sant-directed film tells the story of an M.I.T. janitor, played by Damon, who is actually a gifted mathematician.
 The youngster receives guidance from a therapist played by Robin Williams, who earned his first Oscar for the role.

-Damon continued making high-profile projects from the end of the decade into the new millennium, with films that included Saving Private Ryan (1998), The Talented Mr Ripley (1999) and The Bourne Identity (2002) along with its sequels The Bourne Supremacy (2004) and The Bourne Ultimatum (2007).
-The $110 million Bourne Ultimatum had the largest August opening weekend in movie history, doing an estimated $70.2 million of business in the United States and Canada and holding that record until the release of 2014's Guardians of the Galaxy.
-In 2016 Damon starred in Jason Bourne, the fifth installment of the Bourne series.
-Although receiving mixed reviews from critics, the film was a box office hit around the world.
+Damon continued making high-profile projects from the end of the decade into the new millennium, with films that included Saving Private Ryan (1998), The Talented Mr. Ripley (1999) and The Bourne Identity (2002) along with its sequels The Bourne Supremacy (2004) and The Bourne Ultimatum (2007).
+The $110 million Bourne Ultimatum had the largest August opening weekend in movie history, earning an estimated $70.2 million of business in the United States and Canada and it held that record until the release of 2014's Guardians of the Galaxy.
+In 2016, Damon starred in Jason Bourne, the fifth installment of the Bourne series.
+Although it received mixed reviews from critics, the film was a box office hit around the world.

 On the career front, Damon received his third Academy Award nomination for his role as rugby great Francois Pienaar in the South African film Invictus (2009), directed by Clint Eastwood and starring Morgan Freeman as Nelson Mandela.
-Damon starred in other well-regarded films during this time as well, as seen with The Departed (2006) and True Grit (2010), though the thriller Green Zone (2010) had a more mixed reception.
+Damon starred in other well-regarded films during this time as well, such as The Departed (2006) and True Grit (2010).
 He teamed up with Eastwood again for the 2010 drama Hereafter and the following year played a politician romancing Emily Blunt's dancer character in the sci-fi drama The Adjustment Bureau.